jar-ben/unimus/README.md

 We distribute this source code under the MIT licence.
 See ./LICENSE for mode details.

 ## Installation
 Before building UNIMUS, you have to first get the zlib library and cadical.

-As for cadical, follow the instructions at https://github.com/arminbiere/cadical to create the library libcadical.a, and then copy libcadical.a to the folder with UNIMUS.
+### Zlib
 To install zlib, use the following:
 ```
 sudo apt install zlib1g-dev
 ```

+### Cadical
+Clone and build cadical from https://github.com/arminbiere/cadical (it does not matter where you put it).
+Subsequently, copy the file libcadical.a that is located in the cadical/build/ directory into the main directory of UNIMUS (the one with this README.md file).
+Finally, open the Makefile of UNIMUS (in this directory) and modify the variables CADICAL_SRC and CADICAL_BUILD so that they point to the source and build directories of cadical (in depence on when you have put cadical).
+The two variables are defined at the the beginning of the Makefile.

+### UNIMUS
 To build UNIMUS, run in the main directory (the one where is this README.md file):
 ```
 make